 Layer-1

-Layer-1 is responsible for carrying out the bulk of tasks that maintain a blockchain network’s fundamental operations like dispute resolution, consensus mechanism, programming languages, protocols, and restrictions.
-Layer-1 symbolizes the actual blockchain.
+Layer-1 is responsible for carrying out the bulk of tasks that maintain a Blockchain network’s fundamental operations like dispute resolution, consensus mechanism, programming languages, protocols, and restrictions.
+Layer-1 symbolizes the actual Blockchain.

 The large number of jobs that this tier must manage frequently causes scalability problems.
-As more individuals enter a blockchain, the amount of computational power required to solve and add blocks to the chain grows, resulting in higher fees and longer processing times.
+As more individuals enter a Blockchain, the amount of computational power required to solve and add blocks to the chain grows, resulting in higher fees and longer processing times.

 The scalability concern is somewhat mitigated by improved consensus techniques such as proof-of-stake and the advent of sharding (the division of computing operations into smaller parts).
 However, history has shown that they are insufficient.